GazzolaLab/PyElastica/CONTRIBUTING.md

     make test
     `

-4. After you submit your pull request, verify that all status checks are passing <details><summary>What if the status checks are failing?</summary>If a status check is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
+3. After you submit your pull request, verify that all status checks are passing. <details><summary>What if the status checks are failing?</summary>If a status check is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
 A maintainer will re-run the status check for you.
 If we conclude that the failure was a false positive, then we will open an issue to track that problem with our status check suite.</details>

 The reviewer(s) may ask you to complete additional tests or changes before your pull request can be accepted.

 ### Have questions about the source code?

-Ask any question about **how to use PyElastica and detail implementation** in the **issue with label:question**.
+Ask any question about **how to use PyElastica and detailed implementation** in the **issue with label:question**.

 ## Styleguides